After testy meeting, China says will discuss climate with US - WTMJ

 “The U.S. side should not underestimate China’s determination to safeguard national sovereignty, security and development interests,” Foreign Minister Wang Yi told Chinese media after the meeting.

-The Biden administration has yet to signal whether it will back away from the hardline stances taken under President Donald Trump.
+The Biden administration has yet to signal whether it will back away from the hard-line stances taken under President Donald Trump.
+A senior U.S. official, who was not authorized to publicly discuss the private talks and spoke on condition of anonymity, said there were a few areas “in the normal course of our diplomatic engagements where we may be able to explore” but added that there had been no formal agreements on any new discussions.

-Secretary of State Antony Blinken said the U.S. shared its concerns about a number of Chinese actions.
-“We got a defensive response,” he said.

 The Xinhua report did not provide any details on the climate change working group, other than to say both countries were committed to enhancing communication and cooperation in the field.